Time 100: The Most Important People of the Century

-Time 100: The Most Important People of the Century is a compilation of the 20th century's 100 most influential people, published in Time magazine in 1999.
+Time 100: The Most Important People of the Century is a compilation of the 20th century's 100 most influential people, published in Time magazine across five issues in 1998 and 1999.

 The idea for such a list started on February 1, 1998, with a debate at a symposium in Hanoi, Vietnam.
 The panel participants were former CBS Evening News anchor Dan Rather, historian Doris Kearns Goodwin, former New York governor Mario Cuomo, then–Stanford Provost Condoleezza Rice, publisher Irving Kristol, and Time managing editor Walter Isaacson.

 In a separate issue on December 31, 1999, Time recognized Albert Einstein as the Person of the Century.